-Following the latest web design trends and being on point is often considered a prerequisite in the design community.
+Following the latest UI design trends and being on point is often considered a prerequisite in the design community.
 Every UI designer’s worst fear is being called outdated or irrelevant.
 So keeping in touch with what’s in and popular makes sense.
-Technology, fashion, media, and of course usability dictate web design trends.
+Technology, fashion, media, and of course usability dictate design trends.
 Some might go strong for a while, but most have a year or two lifespan.
 While staying on top of what’s going on in the design community is a must, it’s important to remember that not all design trends are our friends, and following them blindly might not be the best idea.

 We want to take a closer look at some hugely popular UI design trends that if misused can easily backfire and harm your design rather than enhance it.

 Color is one of the most stable designs trends and allows you to design great-looking websites.
 A couple of years ago designers preferred neutral and muted color schemes to create clean and sleek futuristic designs.
 But with the arrival of Material Design, the trend has shifted to brighter tones.
 Bold hues, muted environments, and bright highlights are all essential to Material Design, and they made their way into one of the most popular UI trends of the year.
 The arrival of fresh Dropbox redesign only proves that it is still going strong.
 Brighter accents encourage user interaction and help provide the user experience.
 They create a statement, an expressive design that is sure to not only grab a user’s attention but have them talking about it.